-- The following devices must remain off at any time during the flight: Citizen’s band radios and walkie talkies; Cellular phones except for the use of PDA, MP3 or the games function under “Flight /Airplane Mode” that switch off the transmitting function; remote controllers and wireless electronic devices including radio-controlled toys; transmitting devices and any other electronic device that may interfere with aircraft equipment including flight navigation and telecommunication systems.
+- The following devices must remain off at all times during flight: electronic cigarettes, citizen’s band radios and walkie talkies; cellular phones except for the use of PDA, MP3 or the games function in non-transmitting “Flight /Airplane Mode”; remote controllers and wireless electronic devices including radio-controlled toys; transmitting devices and any other electronic device that may interfere with aircraft equipment including flight navigation and telecommunication systems.

 - Hearing aids and pacemakers may be operated without restriction.

 - For international flights, passengers may carry Medical-Portable Electronic Devices (M-PED), such as Portable Oxygen Concentrators (POC), Ventilator, Suction Unit, Ambulatory Infusion Pumps.
 However, these M-PEDs should not exceed carry-on baggage dimension and weight limits.
 Electricity is not provided onboard, so please ensure your equipment can function on battery power alone.
 Please contact EVA reservations office for details.

 - Using personal device for voice communication is prohibited from door closure until the aircraft has landed and cleared the runway.
 All devices must be used with muted or used with a headset at all times.

 - The flight crew may request that all devices be fully turned off in certain circumstances, such as for poor visibility landings or to reduce interference with aircraft equipment.

 In accordance with ROC law, EVA Air has banned smoking on all flights.

 Passengers are not allowed to consume their own alcoholic drinks, including those purchased on board.
 All passengers may enjoy our complimentary drinks service.
 EVA Air reserves the right to deny serving alcohol to intoxicated passengers.